juliaguida/oystercard/sequence/onsite/day_one_hybrid.md

  * Make sure you've got a negative lateral flow test result (you'll need to show the text or email)
  * Install the NHS COVID app
  * Wear a mask inside the building and on public transport
- * Bring your own hot drinks cup and bottle
- * Bring your laptop and charger - or pick it here on your first day (take it home with you when leaving the building)
+ * Bring your laptop and charger - or pick it here on your first day (take it home with you when leaving the building) if you're borrowing one from us
  * Bring earphones or headphones for sessions where you'll need to dial-in on Zoom

 ## Schedule for the first day